Are earrings a sin?

 said about the jewelry: "You shall put them on your sons and on your daughters.", that's the innocent ones as we read from the Mark:

 "Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these."
 (Mark.10:14).

 The innocent children did not play the whore with the jewelry as did the wifes!
 This is also what is said in the book of Ezekiel.

-Ezekiel covers the above mentioned topics in the following manner:
+Ezekiel covers the above mentioned topics (departure from Egypt and the incidence at mount Sinai) in the following manner:

 The Lord's Faithless Bride (Jerusalem)